-If you are planning to visit the New England Aquarium, MoS, Skywalk Observatory and Harvard Museum of Natural History or a cruise and don’t plan on using any discounts, the CityPASS is a great deal.
+If you are planning to visit the New England Aquarium, MoS, Skywalk Observatory and Harvard Museum of Natural History or a cruise and don’t plan on using any discounts, CityPASS Boston is a great deal.
 Even if you only make it to 3 attractions on the list, you would still be saving at least $13.
 If you make it to all 4 attractions, you’ll be saving about 45% off the price of tickets.

 However, the CityPASS may not be a good deal if you weren’t planning to visit these attractions in the 9-day period or you can get better discounts.

-The CityPASS isn’t a great option for Massachusetts locals, because we can reserve free passes (if availability allows) for both the Aquarium and Museum of Science which saves over $50 alone as well as qualify for other discounts and offers as well.
+CityPASS Boston isn’t a great option for Massachusetts locals, because we can reserve free passes (if availability allows) for both the Aquarium and Museum of Science which saves over $50 alone as well as qualify for other discounts and offers as well.

 However, if you are visiting from out of state, aren’t a military family and don’t have many discount options, the CityPASS may work perfectly for you and your family if you plan to do a lot in your Boston vacation!

-I think the CityPASS is a great option for families who are looking to go to the Aquarium, Museum of Science and more and may want to spread out their Boston vacation.
+I think CityPASS Boston is a great option for families who are looking to go to the Aquarium, Museum of Science and more and may want to spread out their Boston vacation.
 Go Boston may be a better option for people who want to do it all in a very short time.

 Both attraction passes really depend on what type of traveler you are, what you are planning to see, and how much time you have.
 I hope you find this post helpful in deciding whether a card is worth it or not for your travel plans.

 If you are visiting Boston soon, I hope you have a great Boston vacation!!